ampproject/bento-compiler/RELEASING.md

 ### Release an Update:

-1. Ensure all tests are passing `npm run ci-test`.
+1. Ensure all tests are passing `npm test`.
 The release scripts will not proceed if any test fails.
 2. Execute in your terminal: `npm run release`.